It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

 We’ve made it incredibly easy to create static and dynamic QR codes.

-Once you set up a Pomelo Pay account, you just need to head to the app and enter the total amount you want to charge your customer.
+Once you set up a Pomelo Pay account, you just need to enter the total amount you want to charge your customer.

 You can choose to enter a reference, and then pick an in-person or online payment method.
 A dynamic QR code will display itself on your mobile device and your customer just needs to scan it to complete their payment.